djaus2/EFReflectionTableCopy/README.md

 - Wmarecords is the original table into which the CSV data awas imported using SSMS, **_The source_**.
 - WorldMasterRecords is the table of data used in the Blazor app, **_The target_**.

+## Comment

+By using Reflection and Ef, there is no need to manually define classes.

 ## Spoiler Alert

 See how this is done in [djaus2/ScanAVResults](https://github.com/djaus2/ScanAVResults)